 Nature- the phenomena of the physical world collectively; the forces and processes that produce and control all the phenomena of the material world.

 So the source that organizes all that we perceive and not perceive.
 What is the source?
 I guess that depends on what you learned in Sunday school.
-To some it is called God, to others, Jehovah, Shiva, Allah, Spirit, Mother Nature, Tom Cruise, etc. Albert Einstein even coined a term for that mysterious something floating in the ether: “The Field.”
+To some it is called God, to others, Jehovah, Shiva, Allah, Spirit, Mother Nature, etc. But please don’t misconstrued the ‘source’ as being something strictly “religious”.
+Albert Einstein even coined a term for that mysterious something floating in the ether: “The Field.”
 Whatever the name, it has the characteristic of being “organized energy.”
 D.D.
 Palmer, the Discover of Chiropractic called this organized energy “Universal Intelligence.”
-It’s fun to note that over ten years before “the world’s most famous equation”was proposed by Albert Einstein in 1905, a fish monger from Iowa named D.D.
+It’s fun to note that over ten years before “the world’s most famous equation” was proposed by Albert Einstein in 1905, a fish monger from Iowa named D.D.
 Palmer made the same observation about the relationship between matter and energy.
 “As the Intelligent Energy that operates the human machine is derived from an Infinite Source, the Universal Intelligence…” R. W. Stephenson, D.C. later took the writings of D.D.
 Palmer and B.J.
 Palmer, the Developer of Chiropractic, and formed the chiropractic principles; starting “a priori”with the Major Premise: "A Universal Intelligence is in all matter and continually gives to it all its properties and actions, thus maintaining it in existence."

 It must be noted that just because chiropractic accepts the world as intelligent, it doesn’t make chiropractic a religion.
 Most religions make this observation of intelligence and take it a step further and give it some sort of personality.
 "It is important to remember that the chiropractic concept of a Universal Intelligence is a principle of organization.
 While it may share some of the attributes of God: omnipresent, without solicitude, and immutable, the concept of God has the characteristics of love, justice, righteousness, and personality.
 None of which are a part of Universal Intelligence." -Joseph B. Strauss D.C.
 Speaking as a chiropractor, I can look around at the world and make the observation that it is organized and intelligent.
 The sun will always rise and set, gravity will always cause the keys in my hand to drop if I let them go, the nerve system will always control the functioning of the human body, etc.